mraak/teleport-examples/README.md

 Teleport API provides all the bells and whistles for developers to create, test, and distribute multiuser apps and games.
-It is build on Meteor.
+It is built on Meteor.
 Meteor is to Teleport what C is to Unix.

 ### 1) Make sure you have everything installed